CJEO has collected the following sources of practical guidance for judges using social media and the internet.

 CJP Disciplinary Decisions Involving Social Media

-The Commission on Judicial Performance (CJP) publishes a compendium that summarizes private and public discipline involving the internet generally, organized by the following topics: (1) email or internet ex parte communications; (2) emails over computer court systems; (3) cell phone calls during court proceedings; (4) internet/social media postings; and (5) prohibited uses.
+The Commission on Judicial Performance (CJP) publishes a compendium that summarizes private and public discipline involving the technology generally, organized by the following topics: (1) email or internet ex parte communications; (2) emails over computer court systems; (3) cell phone calls during court proceedings; (4) internet/social media postings; and (5) prohibited uses.

 Notable CJP decisions include: